perl6/problem_solver_tutorial/chapter/text0.md

 [What App To Build](#chapter-0)
 -------------------------------
-What program could be valuable to many and highlights Perls strengths?
+What kind of program could be valuable to many and also highlights Perls strengths?
+I think a note manager!
+Yes there are plenty ones out there, but we can do a very versatile one, can serve as a todo-list or vocabulary trainer or plainly as a tool, that helps you not getting lost in information overflow.

+Sifting through all sort of data and especially text, building complex data structures with easy manages information you found interesting that help you to
+ - because information overload is an issue

+ does that.
+It might sound like a boring Yet another ..., but organizing our stuff is something we all face as soon we have more than one

 ----
    !!! from here on the text is in raw state !!!